dots

 Non-linear workflow

 Songwriting is rarely a linear process.
-You don’t simply move top-to-bottom as if you’re writing a quick email.
+You don’t simply move from top-to-bottom as if you’re writing a quick email.
 It’s non-linear: you might jump back to the first line, skip ahead to the second pre-chorus, then circle back to the first verse.
-Traditional text editors aren’t well-suited for this kind of workflow, because songwriting is about connecting scattered dots rather than writing in a straight line.
+Traditional text editors aren’t well-suited for this kind of workflow.

 Solutions